You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 [ Also Check Difference Between Trading and Investing ]

-An example of investing is a retirement plan like a 401 (k).
-It sets aside a proportion of your income to make investments in a diversified portfolio of financial instruments like stocks and bonds.
-A 401 (K) is a type of retirement plan offered by employers where the employee and employer both make contributions.
 The money saved is then invested in a portfolio of stocks, bonds, and mutual funds.
-The biggest advantage of having a 401K retirement plan is the tax benefits.
-The money both parties contribute is from taxable income already, so you are not required to pay taxes again.
+The tax benefits are the most significant advantage of having a 401K retirement plan.
+The money both parties contribute is from taxable income, so you are not required to pay taxes again.
 Also, any investments made from this fund are considered to be tax-deferred.
 This means that your money grows tax-free over time and earns better returns.

 Making investments showcases the importance of saving for retirement as soon as possible.
 Saving consistently means you gain compounded returns.
 This in turn grows your investment significantly over the years.
 You can also choose a mix of investments that help align your investment goals with your risk tolerance.